 Research methodology

 To compare across methodologies, we use the Bangladesh Integrated Household Survey (BIHS).
-BIHS is a rich, nationally representative survey collected in 2011-12.
+BIHS is a rich, nationally representative survey collected in 2011-12 of over 21,000 individuals across more than 5000 households.

 Researchers face multiple decisions points when computing nutritional discordance.
 Our comparisons across key methodological decisions include:

-Nutritional measures: we will estimate discordance for both nutrient intake, using 24 hour dietary recall data per individual, Household Dietary Diversity Index, and body mass index.
+Nutritional measures: we will estimate discordance for both calorie and nutrient intake, using 24 hour individual dietary recall data, household food expenditure data, Household Dietary Diversity Scores, and body mass index using anthropometric measurements.

-Activity: We consider the effects of including activity and excluding activity on the size of the discordance for nutrient intake measures.

-Approach to computing nutrient intake:

-AME and EAR methods
+Approaches to computing nutrient intake: we will consider assumptions used to compute individual measures and to convert household level measures to individual measures

+Per capita (PC), Adult Equivalent (AE), and Adult Male Equivalent (AME): We look at the method of distributing calories or nutrients from household level to individuals.

-Food composition table: We have computed the nutrient intake using both the Indian and USDA reference tables.
+Food composition tables: We examine whether calorie and nutrient intake depends on the choice of reference table to calculate calories and nutrients from food diaries, using both the Indian and USDA reference tables.

+Calorie and Nutrient Benchmarks:

+Methodology: We look at the source and methodology for benchmarks such as Estimated Average Requirement (EAR), Recommended Daily Allowance (RDA), and BMI tables.

+Geography: We consider the importance of regional compared to international nutrient benchmarks using USDA, FAO, and Indian reference tables.

+Parameters: We evaluate the effects of using age compared to age group, and including activity level, gender, height, weight, and pregnancy or lactation status affect frequency and level of nutritional discordance.

-Multiple approaches to compute discordance: Kuznets curves, log deviation of inequality, differences in deviations from minimal required intakes.
+Multiple approaches to compute discordance: We consider various methods of computing discordance, such as Kuznets curves, log deviation of inequality, and differences in deviations from minimal required intakes.

 For the first step, where we compute multiple nutritional measures, we propose to compute correlations across the nutritional measures.
-We will test the sensitivity of nutrient intake results to computational choice. …
+We will test the sensitivity of the nutrient intake results to the various approaches and parameter choices.
+By identifying relationships between measures, approaches, and parameters, we can make recommendations for best practices for measuring nutritional inequality, given data and temporal limitations.

 Preliminary results (if available)